replicatedhq/replicated-field-labs/instruqt/meet-the-platform/05-sharing-understanding/assignment.md

 enhanced_loading: null
 ---

+> Note: Before we start this step, we'll deliberately break something in the
+> running instance so we can show something real going wrong in the support
+> bundle and use that as a way to elaborate on what the support bundle is
+> doing.

 As much as we hate it, sometimes something goes wrong with our applications.
 This has been one of the main arguments against self-hosted software in the past.
 It's just so much easier to help when you have access to everything.